The Most Common Mistakes When Creating Passwords

 Using Personal Information

 All too often, people compromise their security for ease of use.
-They will use personal information when creating their codes, but personal information is easy for other people to find.
+They will use personal information when creating their codes, but personal information is easy for others to find.

 Using the Same Password

 Let’s say you’ve created a long, varied password.
 All too often, people will use this strong password to secure multiple accounts.
-The obvious problem with this is that if someone hacks one of your accounts, they’ll have access to the others as well.
+The obvious problem with this is that if someone hacks one of your accounts, they’ll also have access to the others.
 Always use separate passwords for separate accounts.

 Using Predictable Patterns

 You can have a long, even varied, password, but it doesn’t matter if it’s predictable.
-For example, “abc123efg456hij!” is fairly predictable and would be much easier to crack than a more random password.
-Most password generators can supply you with a strong, random password to the length of your choosing.
+For example, “abc123efg456hij!” is fairly predictable and much easier to crack than a random password.
+Most password generators can supply you with a strong, random password to the length of your choosing like in Google Chrome or on Apple devices.

 Check out this video explaining powerful passwords: